mmdsharifi/personal-goals/README.md

 - [ ] Study AD (Algorithm Design) chapter 4,5
 - [ ] Study DB (DataBase) chapter 6 (finish book) :boom:
 - [x] mail to SE teacher
-- [ ] find a good ebook for lean Node.js , if you know recomend it.
-(I find this : Practical Node.js: Building Real-world Scalable Web Apps)
+- [x] find a good ebook for lean Node.js , if you know recomend it.
+(I find this : Beginning Node.js -- Apress)

 ### Things I'll Do in the Future: